A time of transition

 Will the counsellor keep me updated?

 Absolutely!
 Your Life Supports counsellor will be available to answer any questions you may have, and keep you up to date with regards to your child’s progress.
-Life Supports specialist child counsellors and psychologists will help your child to feel happy, secure and confident within themselves and your family dynamic.
+Life Supports child counsellors and psychologists will help your child to feel happy, secure and confident within themselves and your family dynamic.